Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 - Delete the `..\proxies` directory if it exists
 - Delete the `..\Adobe Premiere Pro Auto-Save` directory if it exists
 - Delete the `..\Adobe After Effects Auto-Save` directory if it exists
-- Delete the `..\Adobe Premiere Pro Audio Previews` directory if it exists
 - Delete the `..\Adobe Premiere Pro Video Previews` directory if it exists
 - Delete any `.pek/.pkf/.cfa` temp files if they exist
 - Delete any `.mkv` files if they exist (Premiere can't use them, so they're likely a duplicate of an `.mp4` file within the project)